 How many people were involved in this project

-The core team which is there from the beginning, we have about 10 people including the R&D people plus we have many interns helping along the way.
+The core team, which has been there from the beginning, has about ten people, including the R&D people, plus many interns helping along the way.
 We have people in the team with Ph.
-Ds in Materials Science to build our own know-how.
-For additional help, we collaborate with different big institutes.
+Ds in Materials Science to build our know-how.
+For additional help, we collaborate with different prominent institutes.

 What is your plan for the future?

-Our ambition is to replace plastic packaging and to achieve that we need to accomplish different milestones.
-We also plan to form some sort of group with seaweed packaging companies such that we abide by certain rules.
+Our ambition is to replace plastic packaging and to achieve that, we need to accomplish different milestones.
+We also plan to form some groups with seaweed packaging companies such that we abide by specific rules.

 Where are you sourcing your seaweed?

-We are mostly sourcing from Norway and also a small part from Africa.
+We are mainly sourcing from Norway and also a tiny part from Africa.
 We also experiment with samples of seaweed from many places across the globe to analyze the best fit for our packaging.

 What was the thought behind the name B’zeos?